nymanska/besstology.github.io/_tabs/about.md

 All content is based on publicly available sources and reflects my own professional views, independent of any past or current employer.

-> “Built to be useful now, and expandable later - not unlike your favorite BESS site, except this one remembered to leave room for augmentation.
+> Built to be useful now, and expandable later - not unlike your favorite BESS site, except this one remembered to leave room for augmentation.
-{: .prompt-info }
+{: .prompt-tip }